vinceimbat/vinceimbat/content/thoughts/my ideal audience persona.md

 ---
-title: "My ideal persona"
+title: My ideal persona
-date: "2023-02-18"
+date: 2023-02-18
-slug: "my-ideal-audience-persona"
+slug: my-ideal-audience-persona
 aliases:
-- "My-ideal-persona"
+  - My-ideal-persona
-- "my-ideal-persona"
+  - my-ideal-persona
+  - My ideal audience persona
 tags:

-- "seedlings"
+  - seedlings
 sr-due: 2023-02-21
 sr-interval: 3
 sr-ease: 259
 ---
 I am writing this to guide me in finding the right people to connect to and build relationships with professionally and personally.
 I want to embody [[Radha Agrawal]]'s principle that we have to work towards removing compartmentalizations among the people I build relationships with (i.e., the people I like to work with should also be the people I could eventually call my friends).

 Although I will go to as much detail as I can in describing this ideal persona, I would summarize it by saying this: my ideal persona is also myself—an extension of my values.
 They may not be exactly like me, but they represent the people I want to see more in the world.
 Multiply my ideal persona and you get individuals building the utopia that I want to live in.
 Because of this, their psychographics is more imprtant than their demographics.